Healthy Port Futures

 Awarded: $1,590,000

 Ports and harbors are located at river mouths, formerly rich ecosystems, that are still some of the most ecologically productive and sensitive areas in the region.
-Managing sediment is a significant challenge in these systems, one that is currently approached with a limited set of tools – conventional dredging, confined and open lake disposal, and very limited beneficial reuse.
-PSM directs sediment through natural processes to shorelines and shallow zones and out of deep channels.
+Managing sediment is a significant challenge in these systems addressed with a limited set of conventional tools –dredging, confined and open lake disposal, and limited beneficial reuse.
+PSM uses the natural flows and river processes to direct sediment to desirable areas (such as shorelines and shallow areas) and away from undesirable areas (deep channels).
 This creates healthy wetland and benthic habitat benefiting both aquatic and terrestrial wildlife, creates recreational and tourism opportunities in the ports, and greatly reduces the need for dredging.

+With Fund support, this team successfully piloted different PSM strategies at four locations in the Great Lakes: Ashtabula, OH, and Lorain, OH (both on Lake Erie); Port Bay, NY (Lake Ontario); and Illinois Beach State Park, Waukegan, IL (Lake Michigan).
 The team identified recreational and medium-sized ports as ripe for this type of innovation, owing in part to movement in these communities to develop their recreational and ecological resources and the uncertainty of federal funding for dredging.
-And, while focusing on medium-sized ports, the PSM strategies the team will develop will have scale-up opportunities for larger ports and scale-down opportunities for smaller ports.